Ibrahim Biçakçiu: World War II

 In 1943, together with Bedri bey Pejani and Xhafer Deva, he helped found a national committee of twenty-two Albanian and Kosovo Albanian leaders, which declared Albania independent from fascist occupation and which elected an executive committee to form a provisional government.

 Prime minister

-Following a week of negotiations, Ibrahim Biçaku agreed to lead a new and small government after Fiqiri Dine.
-Although Biçaku was the perfect friend of Germany, his reign was nevertheless quite incompetent.
+Following a week of negotiations, Ibrahim Biçakçiu agreed to lead a new and small government after Fiqiri Dine.
+Although Biçakçiu was the perfect friend of Germany, his reign was nevertheless quite incompetent.
 This was mainly because Germany was on the brink of defeat and the Albanian partisans were moving out, ready to strike.
 Tirana paper noted that he had headed the provisional executive committee exactly one year earlier, prior to the construction of the Mitrovica government.
-Biçaku had become, once again, the front man for the Germans.
-It was noted that Biçaku would occasionally play Ping-Pong with Ambassador Martin Schliep.
+It was noted that Biçakçiu would occasionally play Ping-Pong with Ambassador Martin Schliep.

 After the war

 Despite many of the Ballists fleeing Albania after the Communists announced their victory, Biçakçiu, like Anton Harapi and Cafo Beg Ulqini, chose not to leave and decided that he would rather die in his country of birth than on foreign soil.
 He was arrested by communist forces in Shkodra on 6 December 1944 and was sentenced to life in prison at the Special Court in Tirana on 13 April 1945.
 He spent most of his years in prison in Burrel and was released on 5 May 1962 in Elbasan.
 In his last years he was given a job as a public lavatory cleaner in Elbasan.
 Biçakçiu died on 4 January 1977.